bceverly/sysmanage/FEATURES-TODO.md

     with the opportunity to have
     sysmanage fix the issues.

-12. We should have a settings
+11. We should have a settings
     screen that allows the user
     to specify default third-
     party repositories that
     should be auto-applied to
     every host that is approved
     on registration.

+12. Add a new chart to the dash- board to show the number of hosts that have antivirus deployed and enabled on them.